7 Tips for a Year of Blessing

 Ask the Lord to help you set goals you can attain that will enrich your life.
-The beautiful thing is at the end of the year, you will be able to see how He blessed your intentional use of time.
+At the end of the year, you will be able to see how He blessed your intentional use of time.

-Reaching a goal is rewarding, releasing dopamine, which brings an overall feeling of satisfaction and pleasure, and reinforces healthy lifestyle habits.
+Science Tip: Reaching a goal is rewarding!
+It releases dopamine, which brings an overall feeling of satisfaction and pleasure.
+This in turn reinforces healthy lifestyle habits.

 3. Read Through the Bible In a Year